postgresml/postgresml/pgml-cms/docs/open-source/korvus/example-apps/semantic-search.md

----
-description: >-
-  JavaScript and Python code snippets for using instructor models in more advanced search use cases.
----

 # Semantic Search

-This tutorial demonstrates using the `pgml` SDK to create a collection, add documents, build a pipeline for vector search and make a sample query.
+This example demonstrates using the `korvus` SDK to create a collection, add documents, build a pipeline for vector search and make a sample query.

 [Link to full JavaScript implementation](https://github.com/postgresml/korvus/blob/main/korvus/javascript/examples/semantic_search.js)